 - Research Methodologies: Part one introduces generic research methodologies with part two considering subject specific material, analysis and evaluation techniques.

 - The Role of the Curator: The Role of the Curator considers the changing role of the curator and the 'politics' of curating.
-It addresses developments in critical theory and their impact on curatorial practices and includes topics such as representing communities, ethnicities, gender issues, 'interventions', gallery learning, the 'post-museum' and creative curating.
+It addresses developments in critical theory and their impact on curatorial practices and includes topics such as representing communities, ethnicities, gender issues, 'interventions', gallery learning, the 'post-museum' and curating in the public realm.

-- Master's Project: The Master's Project is capable of accommodating a variety of approaches for assessment.
+- Master's Project: The Master's Project is either text or practice based.
+It accommodates a variety of approaches for assessment.
 Examples might include (but are not restricted to) the traditional written dissertation, perhaps drawing on historical or archival case studies, research into and/or curating of an exhibition in a particular venue, and forms of digital production, such as the construction of a museum or gallery specific web site.

 - The ability to deal with complex issues in the area of curatorial practice history, theory and context, effectively employing skill in analysis and synthesis as necessary.

 - The ability to independently plan and implement research activities in the subject fields of curatorial practice, demonstrating professionalism, self-direction and originality.